Cue nervous butterflies…

 On April 6, 2019, my grandmother passed away after a difficult battle with Alzheimer’s and Dementia.
 For four years, I watched the illness progress from the early to late stages.
 It affected my gran’s memory, mood, her expression, independence and quality of life.

 At the same time, I also watched how it shaped and changed my family.
 Towards the end, she became dependent on my mum, aunt, uncle and me for around-the-clock care.
-The only way I can describe being a career is like constantly getting your heartbroken.
+The only way I can describe being a carer is like constantly getting your heart broken.
 You wake up to the same ache you went to bed with.